 How do you stay focused and inspired when you’re tempted to go off your budget?
 For me it’s self control and willpower.
 I think it’s important to have a strong emotional connection to your goals.
 Rather than having a goal of I want to stick to X budget or save this much.
 Why are you saving?
 For your family?
 For financial freedom?
 Keep going with the whys until it’s so clear to you, you can’t see why you would do anything else.
 This can get you pretty far.

+It is so enticing to hit up the drive through for breakfast because there just isn’t any time.
+But we began meal-prepping breakfast at home.
 Every Sunday Shelly makes a breakfast frittata.
 It’s basically eggs, diced potatoes and onions.
 It costs a little less than $1.75 per day to make a nutritious breakfast at home!
 Saving us $17.50 a week or $910 a year.

 We were able to get boneless skinless chicken breast for $1.89/lb. per pound from Zaycon and 92% lean ground beef for $3.99 a pound.
 I am not sure on the actual math on what this will save us.
 But here is a rough analysis of some expenditure.